Anaplastic Large Cell Lymphoma

 New treatments for ALCL are being researched all the time.
-There are several new drugs now in clinical trials that are showing promising results, including:
+There are several drugs currently in clinical trials that are showing promising results, including:

 It is critical to remember that today's scientific research is continuously evolving.
 Treatment options may change as new treatments are discovered and current treatments are improved.
 Therefore, it is important that patients check with their physician or with the Lymphoma Research Foundation (LRF) for any treatment updates that may have recently emerged.

-Clinical trials are crucial for identifying effective drugs and determining optimal doses for patients with ALCL.
-Patients interested in participating in a clinical trial should talk to their physician or contact LRF's Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing firstname.lastname@example.org.
+Clinical trials are crucial for identifying effective drugs and determining optimal doses for patients with lymphoma.
+Patients interested in participating in a clinical trial should talk to their physician or contact the LRF Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing firstname.lastname@example.org.

 Patients in remission should have regular visits with a physician who is familiar with their medical history and the treatments they have received.
-Medical tests (such as blood tests and CAT scans) may be required at various times during remission to evaluate the need for additional treatment.
+Medical tests (such as blood tests and CT, MRI, and PET scans) may be required at various times to evaluate the need for additional treatment.

 Patients and their caregivers are encouraged to keep copies of all medical records and test results as well as information on the types, amounts, and duration of all treatments received.
 This documentation will be important for keeping track of any effects resulting from treatment or potential disease recurrences.